The 2020 Misophonia Convention will be held online October 8-10, 2020. To find out more about the convention CLICK HERE!

 CONVENTION SPEAKERS in alphabetical order (more to come):

 Adeel Ahmad, host of the Misophonia Podcast, has Misophonia and interviews other “Misophones” from around the world.
 In his podcast you will hear candid conversations with people that have Misophonia.
-He is also the creater of The Miso List, a directory of products and businesses by Misophones.
+He is the creator of The Miso List, a directory of products and businesses by Misophones.
+Adeel also supports fellow misophones as the administrator for the Midwest Misophones Support Group.
 During the day Adeel is a software engineer and entrepreneur, currently an Engineering Manager at Caterpillar Digital Labs.

 Tom Dozier is a behaviorist who has researched and provided treatment for misophonia for the past 8 years.
 He is author of Understanding and Overcoming Misophonia and 6 journal articles.
 Tom founded the non-profit Misophonia Institute in 2016 to promote misophonia awareness and research.
 He developed Relaxation and Counterconditioning Therapy as a behavioral treatment for misophonia and provides this treatment by video-chat.